How Often Should We Receive The Lord’s Supper?

 Scripture records that at least weekly communion was the practice of the apostles and that it should therefore be a central act of worship for all generations.

-This helps to explain why Acts 20:7 says that the church met every week for communion: “On the first day of the week, when we were gathered together to break bread, Paul talked with them.”
-This is an extraordinary verse: from the beginning of the church, the Sunday gathering could be characterized as the time when we break bread, which is just another way to refer to the Lord’s Supper (see 1 Cor.
+This helps to explain why Acts 20:7 says that the church met every week for the communion bread: “On the first day of the week, when we were gathered together to break bread, Paul talked with them.”
+This is an extraordinary verse: from the beginning of the church, the Sunday gathering could be characterized as the time when we break bread, which is simply a way to refer to the Lord’s Supper (see 1 Cor.
 10:16; cf. Mt.
 26:26; cf. Mk.
 14:22; Lk.
 22:19).
 Armstrong notes, “Biblical scholars have no doubt that this reference to ‘the breaking of bread’ is a reference to the Lord’s Supper.”
 In fact, one of the first marks of the church after Pentecost was a devotion to communion: “And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers” (Acts 2:42).
-John Wesley comments on this Scripture, “their daily Church communion consisted in these four particulars: Hearing the word; Having all things common; Receiving the Lord’s Supper; Prayer.”
+John Wesley explains, “their daily Church communion consisted in these four particulars: Hearing the word; Having all things common; Receiving the Lord’s Supper; Prayer.”

 The church also often gathered in houses throughout the week, and Acts 2:46 notes that “day by day, attending the temple together and breaking bread in their homes, they received their food with glad and generous hearts” (Acts 2:46).
 Again, Wesley comments on this Scripture, “Continuing daily – breaking the bread – in the Lord’s Supper, as did many Churches for some ages.
 They partook of their food with gladness and singleness of heart – They carried the same happy and holy temper through all their common actions: eating and working with the same spirit wherewith they prayed and received the Lord’s Supper.”